A Monte Carlo analysis is an important technique used in risk management that many PMP and PMI-RMP exam study books gloss over.

 - It helps you evaluate the risk of the project.

-- It helps you predict the chances of failure, and schedule and cost overrun.
+- It helps you predict the chances of failure in schedule and cost overrun.

-- It converts risks into numbers to assess the risk impact on the project objectives.
+- It converts risks into numbers for easy assessment.

 - It helps you build a realistic budget and schedule.